 Construction Loan Funding and Title Insurance: Best Practices in Disbursement and Documentation

-This CLE webinar will examine the mechanics of construction loan funding and the interplay of construction advances with title insurance through the life of a construction loan.
-The panel will discuss drafting of budgeting and construction draw provisions, and best practices for preserving the lender's lien priority and title insurance protection for future advances.
+This CLE course will examine the mechanics of construction loan funding and the interplay of construction advances with title insurance through the life of a construction loan.
+The panel will discuss drafting, budgeting, and construction-draw provisions, as well as best practices for preserving the lender's lien priority and title insurance protection for future advances.

 - Construction loans

 - Budgeting: adjustments, retainage